Seeking Dynamic Common Core Experts in Mathematics

 We are looking for amazing people who have diverse backgrounds and experiences, are inspired by our mission and are highly motivated to change children’s lives through education.
 You’ll be right at home here if you bring deep knowledge and expertise, but also you learn from failure and overcome adversity, cultivate strong relationships, and push yourself, your work and the people around you to the next level.

-We expect our Site Managers to:
+We expect our Senior Managers to:

 - Know great, Common Core-aligned, teaching and learning when you see it.
 Whether you are watching how students engage during a lesson or looking at student performance data, you can identify whether students are grappling with the right content and diagnose what needs to happen at the classroom and school level to improve student learning outcomes immediately and in the long-term.
 You understand the implications of the shifts in instruction required by college and career ready standards for students, teachers, school leaders and district staff.